Margin-Aware Intra-Class Novelty Identification for Medical Images: Method

-Observed by SimCLR~\cite{chen2020simple}, introducing a learnable nonlinear transformation can improve the quality for image representations learning substantially.
-Based on the observation, we utilize nonlinear transformation and distortion functions to generate fake abnormal data for training.
+SimCLR~\cite{chen2020simple} has performed an extensive study on which family of augmentations leads to a better self-supervised learning, i.e., which transformations should be considered as positives.
+The authors report that some of the examined augmentations (e.g., rotation), could lead to degraded performance.
+Based on the observation, such augmentations can be useful for OOD detection by considering them as fake OOD data.
+Therefore, we leverage a family of transformations and utilize more complex transformations and distortion functions that will change the visual features of the original inputs to generate fake abnormal data for training in OOD model.
 The generated auxiliary data are fed to the forehead of the TEND backbone and then to the classifier, which helps separate the embedding features of the ID data from those of the unknown OOD data.
 Different from the most common transformations, \textit{e.g.,} rotation, used in classic data augmentation, we adopt a range of different distortions, \textit{i.e., barrel, perspective, arc, polar, tile, affine} defined in the \textit{Image.distort} method of \textit{Wand} package\footnote{https://docs.wand-py.org/en/0.6.5/guide/distortion.html}.
-The blue box in the middle part of Figure~\ref{fig:example} shows the six different nonlinear transformations on the three datasets.
+The blue box in the middle part of Fig.~\ref{fig:example} shows the six different transformations on the three datasets.
 These transformations bring significant difference to the original inputs and generates intra-class OOD samples.
 We treated these extreme distortions of ID data as outliers for training.
 Expect for the six distortions used in this paper, there are more transformations worthwhile being explored.
-To further demonstrate the benefits of training the TEND model using extreme nonlinear transformations, we use moderate distortions, such as randomly cutting, randomly cropping and resizing, addition of noises, Gaussian blurring only for validation (shown in the right yellow box of Figure~\ref{fig:example}).
+To further demonstrate the benefits of training the TEND model using extreme transformations, we use moderate distortions, such as randomly cutting, randomly cropping and resizing, addition of noises, Gaussian blurring only for validation (shown in the right yellow box of Fig.~\ref{fig:example}).
+The package usage and parameters selection for the six training distortions and the four validation transformation are present in our code repository.